Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Jamela Joseph over 2 years ago
+Jamela Joseph almost 3 years ago

 Fresh Lifelines for Youth (FLY) stands against school cuts & closures.
 We are deeply concerned about the schools listed for closure given the majority of the schools on the list are historically Black schools, serving a majority of Black & Brown youth.
 We are particularly appalled by the proposal to close or make cuts to alt ed schools serving youth who have been impacted by the school to prison pipeline.
 Through our partnership with CDS, Bunche, Dewey, Street Academy, & Rudsdale, we have reached our most vulnerable youth in OUSD.
 The school closures would significantly impact the community's ability to provide vital support to students who are most in need.
 When you close schools w/o engaging the community in alternative strategies, you are making the decision to put our youth & community at risk.
 Now is the time to effectively strategize to deepen our investment in our Black and Brown youth.We urge you to do right by listening to the voices of our community.
 Stop the school closures!